 The Government of Canada has safety guidelines for foods stored in the fridge and freezer.
 The recommended refrigeration times are for safety, while the freezing times are for quality.
 When stored properly, you can maintain the quality of your frozen foods for longer period of time.

 Dairy (and alternatives)

-According to the Dairy Council of Canada, you can freeze unopened milk in its original packaging for up to six weeks.
+According to Health Canada, you can freeze unopened milk in its original packaging for up to six weeks.
 For optimal—and safe—results, ensure your freezer is set below -18 C and always freeze your milk prior to the best-before date.
 Thaw it in the fridge, and use it quickly.
 For milk that lasts a while in the fridge without freezing, look for fine or micro-filtered milk in the dairy section.

 Master cheesemonger Afrim Pristine, of Toronto’s Cheese Boutique recommends buying cheese in small quantities.
 Since cheese is an isolation essential, wrap leftovers in a layer of parchment paper, followed by a tight layer of tinfoil.
 This, according to Pristine’s book For the Love of Cheese, lets cheese breathe and keeps it from absorbing ambient fridge smells.

 Butter is a great ingredient to buy in bulk: whether salted or unsalted, it lasts for up to eight weeks in the fridge if left unopened.
 Butter will stay fresh-tasting in the freezer for even longer—three months for unopened unsalted, and one year for unopened salted.
 To maintain flavour, the B.C.
 Dairy Association recommends wrapping it in an additional layer of foil or tossing it in a freezer bag.